 The pioneering spirit which launched the business was later in evidence on many occasions.
 Piel’s Brewery was first to produce and maintain a brew that really matched Old World quality and flavor; the first to use the automatic pasteurizer; the first in this country to employ cultured yeast; the first to use colored bottles and a leader in the precise control of its brewing process – another step forward in uniformity of product.

 I haven’t been able to confirm the 1883 start date using the Brooklyn City Directories but according to this September 4, 1885 notice in the Brooklyn Daily Eagle they were certainly brewing by then.

-The first listing that I can find is in the 1887 Directory.
-Gottfried, Michel and Piel Bros were all listed in the 1887 Directory with the occupation liquors, located on Sheffield Avenue, corner of Liberty Avenue.
+The first Piels listing that I can find was in the 1887 Brooklyn Directory.
+Gottfried, Michel and Piel Bros were all included with the occupation liquors, located on Sheffield Avenue, corner of Liberty Avenue.
 Later in 1889 William was also listed and all three brothers and the business were called brewers.